Cheap Garage Doors: Quality Options That Won’t Break Your Budget

 • Aluminum: This corrosion-resistant material is our metal door recommendation for wet climates or areas near ocean shoreline.
 It has a similar lifespan to steel, but can also dent easily.
 Both low-cost metal options can come with windows and insulation at an additional price.

-Affordable Garage Door Styles That Look Expensive
+Cheap Garage Door Styles That Look Expensive

 There are some more affordable garage doors with a luxury or imitation wood appearance.
 You purchase one of these to maximize your budget without compromising your home’s curb appeal.